_M1_2865.jpg

 Kate joined CfJJ in December 2014.
 A graduate of the University of North Carolina at Chapel Hill, Kate earned a joint J.D/M.S.W from the Catholic University of America.
 She began her career as part of a team implementing a court-ordered mandate to reform the juvenile justice system in Washington, D.C.
 She then spent time working in the abuse and neglect system in Washington, D.C, before moving into the field of international human rights and victim rights.
 For the 13 years prior to coming to CfJJ, she was co-director of Murder Victims' Families for Human Rights where she had extensive experience organizing and advocating for victims and murder victims' family members.
 She co-authored an amicus curiae brief on behalf of victims' family members to the Supreme Court in the high-profile case Roper v.
 Simmons.

-Delaney House, Communications and Development Assistant
+Delaney House, Communications and Development Coordinator

-Delaney joined CfJJ in July 2023 as the Development and Communications Assistant.
+Delaney joined CfJJ in July 2023 as the Development and Communications Coordinator.
 She completed her undergraduate education in Political Science and Social Thought and Political Economy at the University of Massachusetts Amherst.
 During her studies she conducted research on how the experience of menstruation is weaponized against people under carceral control in the United States.
 She previously interned with the Reproductive Health Access Project, Housing Up, and multiple other nonprofits and advocacy groups.
-As the Development and Communications Assistant at CfJJ, Delaney works to strengthen CfJJ’s outreach.
+As the Development and Communications Coordinator at CfJJ, Delaney works to strengthen CfJJ’s outreach.